garettB/TELUS_IoT_Getting_Started/README.md

 }
 ```

+The actual data fed into your Azure function will be the JSON contents of the `payload` object.

 ### Monitoring Data

 If all goes well, your hub will start receiving the data from your board without incident.
 If any issues arise, or you just want to have a better idea of what is being sent to your Hub, it would be helpful to be able to see what exactly your board is doing and the raw data being sent.